A structural duality for path-decompositions into parts of small radius: Radial star-width

-We now combine the path-decompositions of the components of $G - G''$ with a path-decomposition of $G'$ to a star-decomposition of $G$. \Cref{starwidthclaim4} yields a $P$-decomposition of $G'$ of radial width at most $24k + 5$ such that for every $v \in N_G(G')$ we have that $N_G(v) \cap G'$ is contained in the bag $V'_s$ indexed by $p_s$ and such that every vertex in $V'_s$ has distance at most $24k + 5$ from $p_s$.
-Let $\cC$ be the set of components of~$G - G''$ that contain a vertex whose distance from~$P$ is at least~$24k + 5$, and let $\cC'$ be the set of all other components of~$G - G''$.
-For every component $C\in \cC$, \cref{starwidthclaim5} guarantees the existence of a path-decomposition $(Q_C,\cU_C)$ of $C$ with $\rad_G(U_i) \leq 12k$ for all bags $U_i$ and the bag corresponding to the last vertex of $Q_C$ contains $N_G(G-C)$.
-We obtain a subdivided star $S$ from the disjoint union of $P$ and the $Q_C$ by adding edges from the last vertices of the $Q_C$ to $p_s$.
-Now every vertex of $S$ already has a bag in exactly one of the path-decompositions.
-From these bags we obtain an $S$-decomposition by adding all remaining vertices to the bag $V_s'$ that is indexed by $p_s$.
-More precisely, we define
+We now combine these path-decompositions of the components of $G - V'''$ with the path-decomposition $(P, \cV)$ of~$G'''$ to a star-decomposition of~$G$.
+For this, recall that by \cref{claim:Starwidth:New}, $(P, \cV)$ is a path-decomposition of $G'''$ of radial width at most $36k + 7$ and radial spread at most $24k+5$.
+Moreover, the components in $\cC$ are precisely the components of $G-V'''$.
+For every component $C\in \cC$, \cref{starwidthclaim5} guarantees the existence of a decomposition $(Q_C,\cU_C)$ of $C$ modelled on a path $Q_C$ of radial width at most $54k+8$ and radial spread at most $12k+2$ such that the bag in $\cU_C$ corresponding to the last vertex of $Q_C$ contains $V_s$.

-and replace $V_s'$ by $V_s$.
-It is straightforward to check that this $S$-decomposition is a star-decomposition of~$G$.
-All parts other than the one induced by~$V_s$ have radius at most $24k + 5$.
-And every vertex in $V_s$ has distance at most~$24k + 4$ from some $p_i$ with $s - 12k - 3\leq i \leq s + 12k + 3$ by \cref{starwidthclaim2} and thus distance at most $36k + 7$ from $p_s$, implying that every bag of the $S$-decomposition has radius at most $36k + 7$ in $G$.
-By \cref{lem:TreeBreadthEquiv} this implies that $G$ has radial star-width at most $2 \cdot (36k + 7) = 72k + 14$. \end{proof}